The Cost of Methadone Treatments

 For those who don’t have insurance or Medicaid, there are standard rate self-pay options to cover the cost of methadone treatments.

-While this means that patients will have to cover all of the medical and counseling services provided by Trenton Healthcare Clinic, the standard rate is provided before beginning treatment so that patients know what to expect from a financial perspective and can prepare accordingly.
+While this means that patients will have to cover all of the medical and counseling services provided by RCA, the standard rate is provided before beginning treatment so that patients know what to expect from a financial perspective and can prepare accordingly.

 What Does the Cost Methadone Treatments Cover?